1.

 the 2016-17 season in the relegation play-off places.
 Defeats against FSV

-Erlangen-Bruck and SpVgg Jahn Forchheim saw the club go down once again, this
+Erlangen-Brück and SpVgg Jahn Forchheim saw the club go down once again, this

 time to Landesliga Nordost.
+Feucht finished

 the 2017-18 season in third place as the club looked to rebuild the club from

-the youth sides upwards.
-Head coach Florian Schlicker was in charge for the
+Head coach Florian Schlicker was in charge during the

-2018-19 campaign with the
+2018-19 campaign as the

 1. FC Feucht